Huijie-Liu/dotfiles/README.md

 # Terminal Setup

-🏼 ✍Blog Post Step-by-Step Guide: [How To Make Your Boring Mac Terminal Amazing With Alacritty](https://josean.com/posts/how-to-setup-alacritty-terminal)
+✍🏼 Blog Post Step-by-Step Guide: [How To Make Your Boring Mac Terminal Amazing With Alacritty](https://josean.com/posts/how-to-setup-alacritty-terminal)

 You'll also need to install extra cli tools as described in this blog post: